 Capsular contracture causes the breast to feel abnormally firm and can cause pain.
 The chances of having contracture typically increase the longer you have your implants.
 Capsular contracture is a risk factor for implant rupture, and it is one of the most common reasons for reoperation.

-The estimated risk of augmentation patients* experiencing Baker Grade III/IV capsular contracture based on our 10-year studies are:
+The estimated risk (using the Kaplan-Meier estimation method) of augmentation patients* experiencing Baker Grade III/IV capsular contracture based on our 10-year studies are:

-- 12% through 10 years for MemoryGelTM Breast Implants 8
+12% through 10 years for MENTOR® MemoryGel® Breast Implants*1

-- 18% through 10 years for Saline Breast Implants9
+3.6% through 10 years for MENTOR® CPGTM Breast Implants2

 *Data from the primary augmentation cohort of our 10-year studies.

 You and your doctor may decide to remove an implant because of a complication or to improve the cosmetic result.
 It’s important for you to know that breast implants aren’t expected to last a lifetime, and the longer you have your breast implants, the more likely it will be for you to have them removed, with or without replacement, for any reason.